 What do you do on the trip?

-The trip usually begins in Beijing where students stay at Beijing Language and Cultures University.
-There, students take Mandarin classes in the morning then have the afternoons to explore the city.
+The trip usually begins in Beijing where students sometimes stay at Beijing Language and Cultures University interacting with faculty and students learning Mandarin and Chinese culture.
 On weekends, the group travels to famous sites around Beijing, such as Tiananmen Square, the Forbidden City, the Great Wall, the Temple of Heaven, and the Summer Palace.
 After their time in Beijing, the group travels to various cities around China.
 This could include a visit to Radford University's sister institution in Huangzhou, the Terra Cotta Soldiers in Xian, or other areas of interest.